Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Experiments

 In this section, we evaluate the performance of our robust text encoders when plugged into text-to-image generation pipelines.
 We take \sds \citep{rombach2022high} and \sdxl \citep{podell2024sdxl}. \sds employs the text encoder from \vitl and \sdxl employs two text encoders: from \vitl and \vitbigg.
 In order to attack the model, we follow \citet{zhuang2023pilot} by only accessing the text encoder.
 Given a sentence $\bm{S}$, we employ Charmer-20 to solve:

 By minimizing the similarity between the original and perturbed embedding, we expect that the model generates images that do not align to the original caption.
 For \sdxl, we maximize the average dissimilarities for both encoders.
 To analyze the quality of the generated images, through CLIP-ViT-B-16, we measure the CLIPScore between the original caption $\bm{S}$ and the generated image.
 In \cref{fig:coco_generation} we present the \coco \citep{lin2014coco} \sdxl image generation results.
 We can observe that the CLIPScore of \sdxl with the \methodname{} encoders is significantly larger than the original \sdxl for $k\geq1$.
 On the right-hand-side of \cref{fig:coco_generation} we present the generated images for the first five captions in the \coco validation dataset at $k=2$, where for two captions, the original \sdxl model produces completely different images compared to the original ones.

-For \sds results, additional text-to-image generation details and experiments, we refer to \cref{app:text-to-image}
+In \cref{app:text-to-image} we include additional text-to-image generation details and experiments over \sds and \flux \citep{labs2025flux1}.
+Interestingly, the generation quality of \flux can be severely degraded when only attacking its CLIP \vitl text encoder, see \cref{tab:text-to-image-results}.
+We observe that the most common attack when the word "woman" appears, consists of replacing the final "n" for another character, see \cref{tab:examples_flux1dev}.
+This leads \flux to produce images of snakes as the tokens of the word "woma", a python species (\href{https://en.wikipedia.org/wiki/Woma_python}{Woma python}), appear in the sentence.
+In \cref{fig:flux_snake} we report the images generated with \flux with the original CLIP encoder and the \methodname{} counterpart over $10$ random seeds.
+When using our text encoder, the model is able to distinguish based on the rest of the sentence, whether a "woman" or a "woma" should be generated.